NickNaso/libgs/README.md

 ### Download pre-compiled binary

-You can download the pre-compiled binary for each version from the [release][] page.
+You can download the pre-compiled binary for each version from the [release][] page, or you can do npm install <package-name> es. npm install win32-x64

 ### Compile from source